-As the top women's lacrosse player on a National Championship team, I was featured in countless interviews, promotional materials, social media, photographs, and video highlights to promote telecasts, broadcasts, and other electronic distributions of Women's Lacrosse for the NCAA, ACC, BC and other Universities that my team competed against.
+As a top women's tennis player on one of the best teams in the NCAA, I was featured in countless interviews, promotional materials, social media, photographs, and video highlights to promote telecasts, broadcasts, and other electronic distributions of Women's Tennis for the NCAA, SEC, other Power Five conferences, Georgia and other Universities.
+The podcast, "Cracked Racquets," interviews me and my teammates during the SEC and NCAA Championships, and the "Red & Black" produces video interviews and articles of my team.
+But my favorite promotional memorabilia are the Player Magnets that we give our fans who attended our matches.